 Coming to travel Rishikesh for Yoga?
 Great.
 This is the place.
 It is known as, ‘The World Capital of Yoga.’
 You can feel the yoga vibes walking down the streets.
 It’s quite touristy.
 On every corner, there is a Yoga School.
 Ashtanga, Vinyasa, Hatha, Tantra, Kundalini, Iyengar.
 Choose your style and flow into the groove of Yoga and Spirituality.

 I wouldn’t recommend eating street food when you travel Rishikesh.
 Delhi Beli is a real thing.
 So I’ve heard.
 I didn’t experience it because I didn’t eat street food.
-Street chai is absolutely ok.
+Street chai is more than absolutely ok.
 It’s amazing.
 Filled with sugar but that is all over India.
+Take it with a oinch of salt.
 The teeny tiny cup of tea leaves you craving more and more.

 I snapped this one at sunset.
 A rare time.
 The bridge is empty.
 The season is changing.
 People are migrating.
 Festivals are ending.
 New celebrations are beginning.
 I was in Rishikesh at the time of Durga Festival.
 A very auspicious time according to Hindu mythology.
 A festival for the worship of the Goddess Durga.
 Feminine energy.
 Many devotees come to visit the Goddess Ganga- a personification of the Ganges River.